 Enhanced eddy diffusion leads to an increase in molecular oxygen.
-This leads to a decrease in atomic oxygen at all altitudes above 100 km due to molecular diffusion.
-As a result, there is a significant decrease in the $[O]/[N_2]$ ratio.
-Qian et al. (2009) studied the effect of modified eddy diffusion on thermospheric composition using the NCAR TIE-GCM model and reported similar results.
-These simulations revealed a new finding how eddy diffusion can strongly affect the thermospheric composition $(O, O_2, \text{ and } N_2)$ through the ionospheric delay.
+This will lead to reduced atomic oxygen at all altitudes above 100 km through molecular diffusion.
+As a result, there is a significant reduction in the $[O]/[N_2]$ ratio.
+Qian et al. (2009) studied the effect of modified eddy diffusion on the thermospheric composition using the NCAR TIE-GCM model and

+310 reported similar results.
+These simulations revealed a new finding how eddy diffusion could strongly affect the thermospheric composition $(O, O_2, \text{ and } N_2)$ through the ionospheric delay.